 We have completed acquisitions of businesses in the past and may acquire additional businesses or technologies in the future.
 The results of businesses acquired in a business combination are included in our condensed consolidated financial statements from the date of acquisition.
 We allocate the purchase price, which is the sum of the consideration provided in a business combination, to the identifiable assets and liabilities of the acquired business at their acquisition date fair values.
-The excess of the purchase price over the amount allocated to the identifiable assets and liabilities, if any, is recorded as goodwill.
 Determining the fair value of assets acquired and liabilities assumed requires management to use significant judgment and estimates, including the selection of valuation methodologies and estimates of future revenue.